 - Remember, Your New Size is Big & Tall: When driving, keep in mind that you’ll have a wider turning radius than in a normal vehicle and that your truck may be too tall to fit under certain overpasses.
 Plan your route accordingly.

-- Easy on the Brakes: It takes heavier vehicles a longer time to break.
+- Easy on the Brakes: It takes heavier vehicles a long time to break.
 In addition, unless you have antilock brakes, you may need to pump the brakes when coming to a stop.

 Packing and Loading the Moving Truck

 If your new home is in a city, your first step should be to check parking regulations.
 You may need to obtain a permit to block off the street in front of your home or apartment so that your moving truck can unload.
 In some cases, the moving company will take care of this for you.

 Other times, it is your responsibility to obtain the permits from your city hall.
 Especially during winter moves, when the weather isn’t always favorable, you want to make sure the moving truck can park as close to your front door as possible.
 Also keep a sharp eye on the forecast, as snowstorms can result in parking bans on major thruways and streets.

 Pack your belongings with winter weather in mind by making sure all boxes are properly sealed and furniture is covered with moving pads.
 Clear a path from the moving truck to your home’s entrance to minimize the time your things are exposed to the elements, and make sure to have a doormat handy so that movers and family members don’t track snow, slush, and mud into your new house or apartment.